vmware-tanzu/pinniped/site/content/docs/reference/fips.md

 are not supported by FIPS 140-2.
-If you are deploying Pinniped in an environment with FIPS compliance requirements, you will have to build the binaries yourself using the `fips_strict` build tag and Golang's `go-boringcrypto` fork.
+If you are deploying Pinniped in an environment with FIPS compliance requirements, you will have to build the binaries yourself using the `fips_strict` build tag and Golang's `GOEXPERIMENT=boringcrypto` compiler option.

 The Pinniped team provides an [example Dockerfile](https://github.com/vmware-tanzu/pinniped/blob/main/hack/Dockerfile_fips) demonstrating how you can build Pinniped images in a FIPS compatible way.
-However, we do not provide official support for FIPS configuration, and we may not respond to GitHub issues opened related to FIPS support.
+However, we do not provide official support for FIPS configuration.
 We provide this for informational purposes only.

-To build Pinniped use our example fips Dockerfile, you can run:
+To build Pinniped use our example FIPS Dockerfile, you can run:
 ```bash
 $ git clone git@github.com:vmware-tanzu/pinniped.git
 $ cd pinniped